hack3rs.ca network-security

 2. What Insiders Can Do (and Why It Is High Impact)

-The impact is often higher than commodity attacks because insiders may already know where critical systems live, which controls are weak, and which actions are least likely to trigger immediate attention.
+The impact is often higher than commodity attacks because insiders know where the crown jewels are, which controls are soft, and which actions are least likely to trigger an immediate alert.
+An attacker who spent weeks on reconnaissance knows less than a sysadmin who's worked there for three years.

-In practice, many insider scenarios are privilege misuse scenarios.
-Over-broad access, shared admin accounts, and weak auditing create the conditions where one bad decision can affect many systems quickly.
+In practice, many insider incidents start as privilege misuse incidents.
+Broad access, shared admin accounts, and weak audit logging create the conditions where one bad decision — or one bad actor — can affect dozens of systems before anyone notices.

 3. How Defenders Reduce Insider Risk Without Breaking Operations

-Log and review sensitive actions, not just sign-ins.
-Focus on account creation, policy changes, firewall rule changes, data exports, privilege grants, disabling controls, and unusual access to admin systems.
+Log sensitive actions specifically — not just sign-ins.
+Focus audit policies on account creation, privilege grants, firewall and policy changes, data exports, disabling security controls, and access to admin systems outside normal hours.

 Build a fair, evidence-based triage process.
-Insider investigations require careful handling, strong documentation, and coordination with leadership/HR/legal based on policy and jurisdiction.
-Avoid jumping to conclusions on a single alert.
+Insider investigations require careful documentation, strong chain-of-custody discipline, and early coordination with HR and legal.
+Jumping to conclusions on a single alert causes both false accusations and missed real incidents.

 detection-signals